n-laoutaris/n-laoutaris/README.md

 ## 🎓 What I'm currently working on

 I’m currently pursuing an MSc in Data Science, where I’ve been deepening my understanding of the data ecosystem and gaining familiarity with a variety of tools and use cases.
-I’m now composing my dissertation, which is an exciting opportunity to apply what I’ve learned in a focused research project.
+I’m now composing my dissertation on "Exploring Neuro-Symbolic Pipelines for Structured Knowledge Extraction", an exciting opportunity to apply what I’ve learned in a focused research project.

 Throughout the program, I’ve also worked on many hands-on assignments and collaborative projects.
 Some of them are included here!